 This morning, you’ll be met at your hotel by your expert local guide, ready to head out and get your first taste of Thailand.
 Our first stop is the Grand Palace, a majestic complex that served as the residence of the Kings of Thailand for over two centuries.
 Marvel at the intricate design and craftsmanship of the buildings, walls, and gardens, the intricately detailed murals, and learn about the history and significance of this impressive landmark.

-Next, we’ll visit Wat Pho, one of the oldest and largest temples in Bangkok.
+Next, we’ll hop on a tuk-tuk for a short, but exciting ride to Wat Pho, one of the oldest and largest temples in Bangkok.
 Famous for its reclining Buddha statue, Wat Pho is also home to numerous other Buddha images, impressive architecture, and beautiful murals.
 Take your time to explore the temple grounds and soak in the peaceful atmosphere.

 After we have finished exploring Wat Pho, we’ll make a short journey over to Wat Prayun, a lesser-known but equally impressive temple complex, built during the reign of King Rama III in the 19th-century, which boasts a unique stupa design and serene atmosphere.
 The temple is located on the banks of the Chao Phraya River, offering stunning views across the water and surrounding areas.

 Following this, we’ll take a quick break from sightseeing to enjoy a delicious Thai lunch at a local restaurant.